NolusindisoMakosa/AL-Assessment/README.md

 AL python Assessment

 #Question 1
-The is a missing stateteme to declare counter as global
+- There is a missing statetement to declare counter as global

 #2
 - The output of the test is pass.
 The value needed to change to inc(4)